Hsinbyumashin: Exile

 The Konbaung dynasty reign lasted just seven years when Thibaw Min was defeated in the Third Anglo-Burmese War and forced to abdicate by the British in 1885.
 On 25 November 1885, the royal family were taken away in a covered carriage, leaving Mandalay Palace by the southern gate of the walled city along the streets lined by British soldiers and their wailing subjects, to the River Irrawaddy where a steamboat called Thuriya (Sun) awaited.
 Hsinbyumashin and her daughter, Supayagyi, were sent to Tavoy (now Dawei).
-She died in Rangoon, British Burma on 26 February 1900.
-Her remains were interred at the Mandalay Palace enclosure (see Konbaung tombs).
+Hsinbyumashin and her daughter Supayagyi were designated by the British government as recipients of the first-grade political pensions.
+During that period, the pension for first-grade royalty was set at 150 kyats, the second grade at 100 kyats, and the third grade at 50 kyats, respectively.
+Initially, she received only 150 kyats as a first-grade pension.
+However, with special permission granted on January 17, 1886, Hsinbyumashin's pension was increased to 300 kyats.
+In 1893, her pension was further raised, initially to 365 kyats, and eventually to 450 kyats.